15 Best Healthy Foods To Eat At Night, Recommended By Ayurveda

 So, you must be wondering what can be healthy things to eat at night, right?
 Here are some simple tips for dinner:

 • It is suggested to eat food that is easy to digest at night.
-Also, try to eat a healthy and low-carb diet as it gets digested easily.
+Try to eat a healthy and low-carb diet as it gets digested easily.
+If you are seeking home remedies for insomnia, consider incorporating foods that promote relaxation and improve sleep quality.

 • If you have the habit of eating curd at night, replace it with buttermilk.
 Prefer chapatis over rice since chapatis are easy and quicker to digest.